Snater/CLNDR2/README.md

 items: ClndrItem[] | ClndrItem[][]

 // The events of the current page as well as the events of the previous and
-// next scope. `events.currentPage` is a multi-dimensional array if
+// next page. `events.currentPage` is a multi-dimensional array if the
-// the pagination size of the current view is greater than 1.
+// pagination size of the current view is greater than 1.
-// `events.previousScope` and `events.nextScope` may be used to get the events
+// `events.previousPage` and `events.nextPage` may be used to get the events of
-// of adjacent months if the `showAdjacent` option is turned on.
-Currently,
+// adjacent pages if the `showAdjacent` option is turned on.
+Currently, that
-// these will only be populated on the `month` view.
+// option is relevant for the `month` view only.
 events: {
   currentPage: ClndrEvent[] | ClndrEvent[][]
-  previousScope: ClndrEvent[]
+  previousPage: ClndrEvent[]
-  nextScope: ClndrEvent[]
+  nextPage: ClndrEvent[]
 }

 // An array of day-of-the-week abbreviations, shifted as configured by the